Getting Back

 “A week later”.

 Turns out that his grandfather had a ranch up at Imnaha.
 Hard to tell whether his parents already lived there with them back in the late ’30s and went to Portland just to make sure he was born safely or whether Portland was where his parents met, conceived him and birthed him.
 At any rate, as soon as mom was able they took a car, a truck, a wagon, a sled and another truck ride, the get to the ranch at Imnaha.
 He’s been there ever since, although at some point he traveled as far north as Bellingham, Washington, close to where we live.
-It was some long while back however.
+It was some long while back though.

 Ken meanwhile is talking to his daughter about recipes for sugar cookies.
 Looking at a recipe file he’s pulled from somewhere in the back of the store he says,